maubuz/.dotfiles/README.md

 ### Neovim w/ Kickstart

-I'm currently using [neovim kickstart](https://github.com/nvim-lua/kickstart.nvim) to setup configuration.
+I'm currently using [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) to setup configuration.
 The only modification required for kickstart to use these dotfiles is to append `echo "required('mauvim')"` to `~/.config/nvim/init.lua`:

 1. Install neovim